A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

-\ref{secppi}. \emph{Preliminaries (part I)}.
 Constructions like gluing functors, projective limits etc. are often needed at the level of derived categories.
 A convenient way to get rid of technical complications is to work systematically above an arbitrary diagram of (log) schemes rather than above a single (log) scheme.
-The relevant basic facts about (co)fibered categories and (weakly) fibered topoi are recalled in \ref{dacfc}, \ref{ftadc}.
-The language recalled there will also be useful when studying various categories of hypercoverings and the syntomic complex functors defined above them.
-Our conventions concerning the usual (pre)topologies and crystalline topoi are explained in \ref{usfls}, \ref{csfls}.
-Some terminology and well known results about $1$-motives and $p$-divisible groups are recalled in \ref{pdg}. \petit

-\ref{secdofc}. \emph{D\'evissage of flat cohomology}.
-Let $A/C$ be a semi-abelian scheme with good reduction over $U=C-Z$.
-If $v$ is a point of $Z$ with residue field $k_v$ we denote $Z_v=Spec(k_v)$, $C_v=Spec(O_v)$ the complete neighborhood of $v$ in $C$ and $U_v=Spec(K_v)$ the generic point of $C_v$.
-Consider the diagram $J^+$ with the following subschemes of $C$ as vertices: $U$ and for $v$ running in $Z$, the $Z_v$'s, the $C_v$'s and the $U_v$'s, and the inclusion morphisms between them as edges.
-The purpose of this chapter is to define a $p$-divisible group $H$ over $J^+$ (ie. a $p$-divisible group over each one of the subschemes in question together with base change morphisms between them) from which one can rebuild the projection of the vanishing local sections $R\underline \G^Z A_{p^.}\in D^b(C^\N_{FL},\Z/p^.)$ to the small \'etale site (see \ref{devissageFL} or (\ref{introfl4}) below for explanations). \petit
+The relevant facts are recalled in Sect. \ref{dacfc} and Sect. \ref{ftadc}.
+Specifically, in Sect. \ref{dacfc}, we recall some basic language and facts regarding pseudo-functors (or equivalently (co)fibered categories) and (co)lax morphisms between them.
+We also include a descent lemma for colax morphisms (Prop. \ref{CBdescent2}), which will be used in Sect. \ref{paraprelimS} to prove that the syntomic complex functors do not depend on the choices of hypercoverings and Frobenius lifts.
+In Sect. \ref{ftadc}, we fix some terminology regarding fibered topoi (prevariable pretopologies, weakly variable topoi, see.
+Def. \ref{deftopfib} \ref{deftopfibi}, \ref{deftopfibii}).
+We also discuss their derived categories and extension to diagrams.
+In addition to their elementary properties, whose use is pervasive in the text, we establish some acyclicity conditions (Lem.-Def. \ref{acycf} \ref{acycfiv}, \ref{acycfv}) which will be useful later.